 Overview

-Capita, a company that provides admin and support services to 450 UK pension providers has been hacked.
-As a result, over half a million pension holders and their beneficiaries may have had their data breached.
+In 2023, Capita, a company that provides admin and support services to 450 UK pension providers was hacked.
+As a result, 6.6 million pension holders may have had their data breached.

 Capita – At a glance